Prof. Angela Gallego-Sala

 Supervision / Group

-- Pia Benaud works on the "Mires Project" on methane emissions monitoring from restored peatlands.
+- Pia Benaud worked on the "Mires Project" on methane emissions monitoring from restored peatlands.

 - Gemma Dooling Associate Research Fellow working on methane and carbon dioxide monitoring in restored peatlands of Dartmoor and Exmoor.
 This is part of the Mires Extension project funded by South West Water.